Changes in BES Healthcare Insurance claims

 Changes in BES Healthcare Insurance claims as of January 1st, 2020

-Several elements of the BES Healthcare Insurance Claims Regulation (Regeling Aanspraken Zorgverzekering BES) will change as of January 1st, 2019.
-This will be effected in conjunction with changes in the basic package of the Healthcare Insurance Act (Zorgverzekeringswet) applicable in the Netherlands.
+Several elements of the BES Healthcare Insurance Claims Regulation (Regeling Aanspraken Zorgverzekering BES) will change as of January 1st, 2020.

 The texts mentioned and presented above are intended as general information for the population in Bonaire, Saba and St. Eustatius.
 No rights can be derived from this information.